thomas-chauvet/config/README.md

 - R and Rstudio
 - scala (sbt)
 - kafka (with aliases!)
-- some tools (htop, nbdime, setup jupyter with conda env)
+- some tools (htop, nbdime, setup jupyter with conda env, notebook extensions)

 ### Warnings